Related: Get a Mississippi Registered Agent

 To do business in the state of Mississippi after being incorporated elsewhere, our clients often need to obtain Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

-Keep in mind that even if the state of Mississippi does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Mississippi Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in Mississippi, you will be required to file an annual report in order to keep your company in good standing status with the state.
+Once you've acquired Mississippi Foreign Qualification, you will be required to file an annual report in order to keep your company in good standing status with the state.
 For LLCs, there is a fee of $250 to file this report.
 For corporations, the fee is just $22.

 Please note that this annual requirement is independent from requirements you may have in Delaware or other states.